 Matthew Alice likens the tides at an amphidromic point as being similar to the motion when you swill a coffee cup, the edges move, but the center remains relatively flat and constant.
 The Caribbean is an example of an area that remains relatively flat and constant.

-The amphidromic areas appear as spider-like formations, and because there’s little movement in terms of tide, they are accompanied by areas of dark blue sea.
-Perth, Australia on the Western coast experiences small tides because of its proximity to an amphidromic area.
+The map shows, for example, that Perth, Australia on the Western coast experiences small tides because of its proximity to an amphidromic area.
 (Flinders University, Exercises in Physical Oceanography, “Exercise 5: Tides”).
+But, if you are from Perth you would know this already.
+I’ve never been to Australia.

 If you’d like to learn more about amphidromic areas and why they occur see the Southampton University website for an article called, “Amphidromic Points: tidal spiders in a real World“.
 This article is sure to satiate the curiosity of the most geeky of geeks.
 And, I do say this with affection.
 My own husband has a passion for math and physics.